 I will walk you through the whole process of getting your dog passport, and the particular time requirements for each stage.

 What is a dog passport?

-Dog passports include a record of all the vaccinations and treatments that your dog has had, as well as your dog’s name, address, physical traits, breed and an optional photograph.
+Dog passports include a record of all the vaccinations and treatments that your dog has had, as well as your dog’s name, address, physical traits and breed.

 A dog passport basically shows that he/she is fit and healthy to travel with you.

 Related post – 13 Airlines That Allow Flying With Dogs In-Cabin [2023 Prices & Policies]